When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 When you click on the goals, you would find an option to create New Goals.
 Click on it and choose from the options and types of goals that you would like to set.
 Once you are done, you will find all the running goals in a particular space.
 You can on and off any of your goals whenever you wish to.

-In the following section of the Guide to Google Analytics for eCommerce, you have seen how to track your audience and customers in a simpler and easy manner.
+In the following section of the Guide to Google Analytics for eCommerce, you have seen how to track your audience and customers more simply and easily.
 In total, you can set up to 20 goals.

 As you would start hitting your goals, you would also be able to see them in your Analytics dashboard.